-2. Cut small slit in bottom of each marshmallow (spray your scissors with PAM); insert 1 thin pretzel stick.
+Cut small slit in bottom of each marshmallow or just one thin pretzel stick into the marshmallow.
 Dip dreidels in dark chocolate, and return to baking sheet.
 Refrigerate until set, about 15 minutes.

-3. Fill plastic bag or pastry bag with melted white chocolate; cut a tiny opening in corner, and pipe Hebrew letters onto 3 sides of each dreidel.
+Fill plastic bag (or pastry bag) with melted white chocolate; cut a tiny opening in corner, and pipe Hebrew letters onto 3 sides of each dreidel.
 I used a pastry bag with a tip, but I should have practiced a bit first so I wouldn't have any drips.

 Refrigerate at least 5 minutes or up to 8 hours before serving.

 Subscribe to: Post Comments (Atom)

 Post a Comment